HoangCaesar/Fullstack_Projects/Helsinki_City_Bike/data_validation/README.md

 #### Configurations:
     Because the CSV & JSON files are the large files, so I don't want to push them all to github.
 #### Description:
-    This part is mainly for validating and importing data.
+    This part is mainly for validating and importing data to the database.
 #### Technologies:
     "csv-parser": I used this library to read CSV files.
     "json2csv": convert json to csv.